swyxio/ssg/packages/ssg/README.md

 Svelte and @ssgjs/sapper are included as direct dependencies, however feel free to also install them if you need to.

+## Contributing

+This project needs feedback and maintainers.

+this is a very nascent project, you'll run into bugs. report them please and also help add tests. if you have feature suggestions please open an issue first before PR.

 ## Usage and CLI API

 - `ssg eject` - scaffold out fallback files used by `ssg`